-Stahl won grants from the Posis Fellowship and the Memorial Foundation for Jewish Culture and received the Koret Publication prize for first book in Jewish Studies.
+Neta Stahl’s primary research interests lie at the intersection of literature, religion, and culture.
+She won grants from National Endowment for the Humanities and the Memorial Foundation for Jewish Culture and received the Koret Publication prize for first book in Jewish Studies.

 TZELEM YEHUDI, her Hebrew book on the representation of Jesus in 20th-century Hebrew literature, was published in 2008.
 An expanded English edition, Other and Brother: The Figure of Jesus in the 20th-Century Jewish Literary Landscape, was published in 2013 with Oxford University Press.
-A collection of articles she edited, titled Jesus Among the Jews, appeared with Routledge (2012).
-Stahl is also working on her next book, Modern Hebrew Literature and the Divine.
-The new book explores the conundrum of a literature that presents itself as an ideological, secular break from Jewish tradition, yet maintains a dominant dialogue with the Jewish God.
+A French translation of this work is forthcoming.

 Other and Brother: The Figure of Jesus in the 20th-Century Jewish Literary Landscape (New York: Oxford University Press, 2013).

 TZELEM YEHUDI: Representations of Jesus in Twentieth Century Hebrew Literature (in Hebrew).
 (Tel Aviv: Resling, 2008).